-As you might know already I loooove visiting Portugal and would definitely want to spend more time in the Portuguese sun.
+As you might know, already I love visiting Portugal and would definitely want to spend more time in the Portuguese sun.
 This time around I was excited to come back again for Lisbon Fashion week!
 Last year I went to the Fall/Winter 2019 edition, you can find my report here.

-On Thursday 10th of October we arrived at Lisbon Central Airport.
-One of the drivers of the Moda Lisboa crew took us to the 5 star hotel Iberostar, which is a beautiful hotel located in the centre of Lisbon.
-After unpacking we got ready for a welcome's cocktail party on the rooftop.
+On Thursday 10th of October, we arrived at Lisbon Central Airport.
+One of the drivers of the Moda Lisboa crew took us to the 5-star hotel Iberostar, which is a beautiful hotel located in the center of Lisbon.
+After unpacking we got ready for a welcome cocktail party on the rooftop.
 It was the perfect opportunity to meet fellow guests from all over the world and people from the industry.

-On the first official day of Fashion Week we got picked up to go to the location of ModaLisboa which was a Military Old Uniforms and Equipment Manufactory.
-It was an unique atmosphere that brought the Portugese Culture with Fashion.
-The 1st show was Sangue Novo, a collective for young Portugese designers.
-My outfit was inspired by falls dark floral trend.
+On the first official day of Fashion Week, we got picked up to go to the location of ModaLisboa which was a Military Old Uniforms and Equipment Manufactory.
+It was an unique atmosphere that brought the Portuguese Culture with Fashion.
+The 1st show was Sangue Novo, a collective for young Portuguese designers.
+My outfit was inspired by fall’s dark floral trend.

 Modalisboa held an annual competition for young designers all over the world to present their talents on the Portuguese runway.
 Sangue Novo stands for ‘New Blood’ as they want to shine a light on new talent in the fashion industry.
 The jury selected 10 finalists, here are our favorite highlights.

 Her conceptual works around fashion and objects are presented in Hidden Structures: a collection that is based on the perceptions of the social surveillance system in public spaces.